machbarmacher/gdpr-dump/README.md

 This will replace the given column's value with Faker output.

+You can also save replacements mapping to JSON file and use it with `--gdpr-replacements-file` option.

 ## Use with drush

 As this mimicks mysqldump, it can be use with drush, backup_migrate and any tool that uses mysqldump.